 - Flour a kitchen bowl and place the dough ball on it

-- Use a rolling pin or a bottle to form a square, then use your floured hands (the top of your hand is under the dough while the other hand starting from the middle stretching it out even further until very very thin – you should almost be able to see through it 🙂
+- Use a rolling pin or a bottle to form a square, then use your floured hands to stretch it out further (the top of your hand is under the dough while the other hand starting from the middle stretching it out even further until it is very very thin – you should almost be able to see through it 🙂

 - Then follow the above steps.